IainStevenson/docker.multi.service.reverse.proxy/src/issues.md

 The COPY commands, if placed later on, are applied to an intermediate image that is not used and effectively lost or outside the final image.

+I think this can be finessed to exclude the curl and ca-certificates install's later, by performing the necessary COPY commands in base for adding the custom root CA cert then moving the APT and RUN commands to the build phase, then COPY the modified /etc/ssl/certs/ca-certificates.crt result from build to final image.

+TO DO: try that out later but the size reduction will be minimal.
+This would be a production optimisation as curl is realy useful o have on teh image for debugging inter-container networking.

 # SSO issues with NGINX

 Not finding the signin-oidc endpoint on return from a login was solved by correctly setting the Base path AND fixing the 500 series errors as below.